 |3.0" LCD, 1040k dots||3.2" LCD, 1037k dots|

 |7 shutter flaps per second||4.4 shutter flaps per second|

 |920 shots per battery charge||760 shots per battery charge|

 |139 x 104 x 79 mm, 755 g||137 x 110 x 86 mm, 1010 g|

 Body comparison: Canon 70D vs Pentax K-1

 The physical size and weight of the Canon 70D and the Pentax K-1 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 70D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is somewhat larger (4 percent) than the Canon 70D.
 Moreover, the K-1 is markedly heavier (34 percent) than the 70D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.